elahe-dastan/sky/Readme.md

 but you say that the `PGDATA` which is the place on the disk that you want to write and read from is a subdirectory on the disk.

+## Object Spec and Status
+Almost every Kubernetes object includes two nested object fields that govern the object's configuration: the object spec and the object status.
+For objects that have a spec, you have to set this when you create the object, providing a description of the characteristics you want the resource to have: its `desired state`.

+The status describes the `current state` of the object, supplied and updated by the Kubernetes system and its components.
+The Kubernetes control plane continually and actively manages every object's actual state to match the desired state you supplied.

 ## Common oc commands
 1. push manifest to kubernetes: oc apply -f <file>
 2. BuildConfig manifest is a kind to build an image and we run it by: oc start-build <name>